The tall stone, if it cares, has care

 Beyond the span of our caring.

-Hundreds of years before the construction of Stonehenge, the pyramids and the Great Wall, Stone-Age farmers were building towers and homes on the Orkney Islands of Scotland.
+Hundreds of years before the construction of Stonehenge, the pyramids, and the Great Wall, Stone Age farmers were building towers and homes on the Orkney Islands of Scotland.
 And millions of years earlier, nature constructed some stone monuments of its own.

-You can walk around them, touch them.
+You can walk around them and touch them.
 They are just rocks in a field, but when you ponder the history, how long they’ve been standing, why they were erected, how they have lasted, it’s a bit overwhelming.
 A mysterious and brooding place.
 Nearby stands the Comet Stone, its purpose unknown.
 Perhaps it served as a signpost on the way to Brodgar.

-I hunched down to walk through the low passage into the central chamber of Maeshowe, a 5,000-year-old tomb.
+I hunched down to walk through the low passage into the central chamber of Maeshowe, a five-thousand-year-old tomb.
 From the outside, Maeshowe looks like a grassy mound, like the Indian burial mounds in Ohio.
 Inside, it’s a crypt, built with huge sandstone blocks and slabs, some of which weigh tons.
 Three smaller chambers lead from the central chamber.
 Presumably, they served as vaults for human remains.

 They appeared to have been hurriedly abandoned.
 A fossilized ghost town.
-Eerie to view them now and imagine life there 5,000 years ago.
+Eerie to view them now and imagine life there five thousand years ago.

 And think in Orkney

 Of the old friendship of stone and man,

 (George Mackay Brown)